-Some of the most common Flowering Shrubs are Hydrangeas, Snowball Bushes, Encore Azaleas and Knock Out Roses.
+Some of the most common Flowering Shrubs include Hydrangeas, Snowball Bushes, Encore Azaleas and Knock Out Roses.

 Flowering Shrubs are easily stressed by transplanting, so be prepared for your new shrub to bloom sparsely or not at all the first season.
-It is not necessary to dead-head the shrub (removal of dead blooms), but if you decide to, it will help to produce more blooms for a longer period of time.
+It is not necessary to deadhead the shrub (remove of dead blooms), but if you decide to, it will help to produce more blooms for a longer period of time.

-How to Plant a Flowering Shrub: When planting Flowering Shrubs, choose the place in your yard where you will get the best benefit of the fragrant flowering shrubs.
+When planting Flowering Shrubs, choose a place in your yard where your shrubs have the best chance to thrive.
 Some of the factors that you must consider in picking a site for your shrubs are how much sun the area in question gets per day, how well does the area drain water and is the area big enough to accommodate the growth of your shrubs.

-Once you have chosen the best spot for your shrubs, begin by digging a hole twice the size of the root-ball.
-Soak hole with water, let the water absorb into the soil and then line the hole with a mixture of soil and peat-moss.
-Peat moss will help retain moisture during the hotter months.
+Once you have chosen the best spot for your shrubs, begin by digging a hole twice the size of the root ball.

 Place your shrub in the prepared hole, fill in with dirt and tamp the dirt down around the shrubs.